playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 Well, there's some major points I'd like to speak to:

-1) There's likely more users than you're aware of.
+1) It enhances the user experience for everyone.
 2) Users are still users - leading to more cash flow.
-3) It enhances the user experience for everyone.
-4) There may be legal requirements to do so.
+3) There may be legal requirements to do so.
-5) It's the right thing to do.
+4) It's the right thing to do.

-### 3. It enhances the user experience for everyone
+### 1. Accessibility enhances the user experience for everyone

-For example:
+Are you sighted?
+Have you ever stepped outside from a dark interior to the bright outdoors and been unable to see momentarily?

+Maybe you're able to hear, but have been in a loud club where you were unable to hear your phone ring?

+If so, you've experienced a situational disability; one that an applications with considerations for accessibility could have helped with.

+That bar example?
+A vibration motor could help you notice receiving a phone call.

+As [Microsoft's Inclusive Toolkit](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf) points out, there are a myriad of these scenarios that could lead someone to use assistive technologies.
+Here's a few they were able to mention in the toolkit specifically:

 <table>
 	<tr>